grammyjs/website/site/docs/guide/games.md

 ## Introduction

-Telegram Games is a very interesting feature and it is great fun to play with.
+Telegram Games is a very interesting feature, and it is great fun to play with.
 What can you do with it?
 The answer is anything, any HTML5 game that you have developed you can provide to users on Telegram with the help of this feature.
 (Yes, this means that you will have to develop a real website-based game that is publicly accessible on the internet before you can integrate it into your Telegram bot.)